 Financial instruments that potentially expose the Company to concentrations of credit risk consist primarily of cash.
 Periodically, the Company maintains deposits in government insured financial institutions in excess of government insured limits.
-The Company deposits its cash in financial institutions that it believes have high credit quality and has not experienced any losses on such accounts and does not believe it is exposed to any significant credit risk on cash.
+The Company deposits its cash in financial institutions that it believes have high credit quality and has not experienced any losses on such accounts and does not believe it is exposed to any significant credit risk on the real estate lease.
+The following represents a reconciliation of cash in the combined balance sheets to total cash and restricted cash for the years ended December 31, 2021 and 2020, respectively, in the combined statements of cash flows: